 - Normally, people prefer light colours, but you could also experiment with other colours like grey, blue etc.

-- One could try an array of range to create an energetic ambience in the utility room.
+- One could try an array of colour ranges to create an energetic ambience in the utility room.
 A good makeover could comprise pastel bright or complete dark shades.
-Once could even go Bohemian, and pick colours that one loves.
-After all, when working hard in the utility room, you want to be surrounded with colours that you love.
+One could even go Bohemian, and pick colours that one loves.
+After all, when working hard in the utility room, you want to be surrounded by colours that you love.
 You don’t need to follow rules dictated by anyone.
-You could choose elegant navy blue that gives a modern look, or red colour that signifies energy
+You could choose elegant navy blue that gives a modern look or red colour that signifies energy

 - The hardware or fitting could be paired with steel or rustic brass taps and accessories for hangings and even handles for different cabinets, wardrobes or closets in your utility area

 4. Experiment with your utility room, and make it signify your taste